ronakjethwa/max-your-flex/README.md

 ## Properties For Children (flex-items)

 #### order
 The order property controls the order in which they appear in the flex container.
+Flex items with higher order values set on them will appear later in the display order than items with lower order values.
 ```css
 .item {
   order: 5; /* default is 0 */